Best Diet for Blue And Gold Macaw

 Blue and Gold Macaw Nutritional Profile

 The Blue and Gold Macaw has specific dietary requirements shaped by its 2-3 lbs (900-1360 grams) build and friendly temperament.
 With a typical lifespan of 50-60+ years, long-term nutritional planning is essential to maximize quality of life.
 Larger birds like Blue and Gold Macaw need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Blue and Gold Macaw to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Blue and Gold Macaw to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Blue and Gold Macaw